WillySeahh/TradingEngine/README.md

 # Trading Engine

-This project aims to build to end-to-end high level representation of a trading system, more specifically trading systems traditionally used in High Frequency Trading (HFTs) firms.
-As such latency should always be prioritised.
+This project aims to build to end-to-end high level representation of a trading system, more specifically trading systems traditionally used in High Frequency Trading (HFTs) firms hence latency should be prioritised.

 Trading Engine is developed in C++ (cpp).